quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 To our knowledge, these results reveal evidence of epistasis between mammalian germline mutator alleles for the first time.
 BXDs with *D* alleles at both the previously-identified mutator locus on chromosome 4 [@PMID:35545679] and the novel locus on chromosome 6 have significantly higher C>A germline mutation fractions than lines with *D* alleles at either locus alone (Figure {@fig:spectra-comparison}).
-Moreover, those with *D* alleles at the chromosome 6 locus don't exhibit elevated C>A mutation rates, suggesting that those alleles are not sufficient to cause a mutator phenotype.
+Moreover, those with *D* alleles at the chromosome 6 locus alone don't exhibit elevated C>A mutation rates, suggesting that those alleles are not sufficient to cause a mutator phenotype.
 Our observations in the BXDs raise the exciting possibility that epistasis between mutator alleles has contributed to the evolution of germline mutation rates and spectra in mammalian genomes.

 Importantly, we discovered evidence of epistasis between germline mutator alleles in an unnatural population; the BXDs were inbred by brother-sister mating in a highly controlled laboratory environment that attenuated the effects of natural selection on all but the most deleterious alleles [@doi:10.1146/annurev.ecolsys.39.110707.173437].
-Large-effect mutator alleles (and epistasis between them) may be much less common in natural, outbreeding mammalian populations.
+Large-effect mutator alleles (and epistasis between them) may be less common in natural, outbreeding mammalian populations.
 Regardless, our results demonstrate that germline mutation rates in recombinant inbred populations are highly plastic, and that RILs represent a powerful system in which to discover germline mutators.

 ### Potential causal variants underlying the mutator allele